 - Use a longer focal length.
 A horse is a big, well defined subject – anything below 100mm will distort it to the extent that it will begin to look unnatural the shorter your focal length so get your longest lens out.
 If you’re getting serious about equestrian photography then consider a prime lens – 200mm or 300mm are a good length.

 - Finally – if you’re fortunate enough to go in the ring, respect the riders, judges and horses.
 Don’t distract them and make sure you don’t endanger them or yourself trying to get a particular angle for a shot.

 Just a bit of info about what I use for any equestrian events:

 Lenses: 200mm F2.0L, 400mm F2.8 ISii & 70-200mm F2.8L when my arms start to feel like they’re going to drop off!
 I do shoot the 400 2.8 hand held at shows but not for long.
 For portrait work (like the photo below) I keep it on a Gitzo tripod mounted on a gimbal head.

-Occasional flash for fill if I’m in the showing ring and a 6’x4’ California sunbounce for portraits outside the ring.
+I do occasionally use flash for fill (if the rider is ok with it – always ask first) if I’m in the showing ring and a 6’x4’ California Sunbounce scrim for portraits outside the ring.